tsion/middleearth/drafts/Conditions.md

-Assuming you always want to skip malformed log entries, you could change this function to establish a condition handler that invokes the `skipLogEntry` restart for you.
+Assuming you always want to skip malformed log entries, you could change this function to establish a condition handler that invokes the `SkipLogEntry` restart for you.
 However, you can't use try/catch to establish the condition handler because then the stack would be unwound to the function where the try/catch appears.
 Instead, you need to use the try/handle expression.
 The basic form of try/handle is as